swedenconnect/technical-framework/Identity Binding.md

 Swedish eID that meet same requirements as in section [4.2](#use-of-swedish-eid) above.

 <a name="passport-or-id-card-scanning"></a>
 ### 4.5.
-Passport or ID-card scanning
+Passport or ID-card Scanning

 **URI:** `http://id.swedenconnect.se/id-binding/process/iddoc-scanning`

-**Description:** The end-user, who has been authenticated with a foreign eID, can prove binding to the Swedish identification number by reading chip from a Swedish identity document, such as passport or ID-card.
+**Description:** The end-user, who has been authenticated with a foreign eID, can prove binding to the Swedish identity number by reading chip from a Swedish identity document, such as passport or ID-card.

 <a name="versions"></a>
 ## 5. Versions

 - 2023-04-24: First draft version
-- 2023-06-07: Revision of draft
+- 2023-06-08: Revision of draft